The Vision Wormhole: Latent-Space Communication in Heterogeneous Multi-Agent Systems

 \item \textbf{A Universal Codec for Heterogeneity ($O(N)$ Scalability):} We introduce a \textit{Universal Latent Space} ($\mathcal{U}$) that acts as a standardized intermediate manifold.
 By adopting a ``Hub-and-Spoke'' topology, we map diverse model reasoning traces into this shared space before decoding them for the receiver.
-This design decouples the sender and receiver, reducing alignment complexity from quadratic $O(N^2)$ to linear $O(N)$, enabling new models to join the system by training only a single lightweight adapter.
+This design decouples the sender and receiver, reducing alignment complexity from quadratic $O(N^2)$ to linear $O(N)$: a new VLM family joins by training a single codec, not $N$ pairwise translators.

-\item \textbf{Label-Free, Distillation-Based Alignment:} We develop a self-supervised distillation training objective that requires \textit{no human annotation}.
-We treat the slow-but-accurate text-based communication as the ``Teacher'' and force the high-speed vision wormhole (the ``Student'') to mimic the teacher's internal representations and output distributions.
-This ensures the latent channel achieves high fidelity while remaining intuitive and plug-and-play.
+\item \textbf{Label-Free, Distillation-Based Alignment:} We develop a self-supervised distillation training objective that requires \textit{no human annotation} and \textit{no parallel hidden-state supervision}.
+The text channel acts as the teacher and the vision wormhole as the student; the latent channel inherits the text channel's task behaviour through distribution and representation matching.

-\item \textbf{Extensive Experimental Validation:} We conduct comprehensive experiments across heterogeneous model families.
-Results demonstrate that our method reduces overall MAS wall-clock time compared to text-based baselines while maintaining reasoning performance comparable to the original text-based MAS, validating the efficacy of the Vision Wormhole as a practical acceleration layer. \end{itemize}